stmilne/icds_docs_v2/docs/getting-started/connecting.md

 To use any Roar application that "opens a window"
-(an  "X Window" or "X11" application), you need an additional program on your laptop.
+(an  "X Window" or "X11" application), you must install an additional program on your laptop.

-On a Mac, this is [XQuartz](https://www.xquartz.org);
+On a Mac, install [XQuartz](https://www.xquartz.org);
-on a PC, you need [VcXsrv](https://sourceforge.net/projects/vcxsrv/).
+on a PC, install [VcXsrv](https://sourceforge.net/projects/vcxsrv/).

-To use Roar applications that open windows, log on with option `-X` for "X forwarding":
+Then, log on with
+option `-X` for "X forwarding":
 <br> `ssh -X <userid>@submit.hpc.psu.edu`